• Skip to main content

 • Statement of Sources and Application of Funds

 The fund’s statements depict the cause of changes in working capital.
-So, we record only those financial transactions that affect the working capital.
+Therefore, we record only those financial transactions that affect the working capital.

 Three statements are prepared during the fund flow analysis: